Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 }
 ```

 **Note:** We can add more subscriptions to our assignable scopes or even use management groups if required.
 But for the purpose of this tutorial we only want to make the role available to a single Azure subscription.
-Other valuable links for reference when creating custom role definitions:
+Here are a few more valuable links for reference when creating custom role definitions:

 * [Operations](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations)
 * [Operations format](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions#operations-format)
 * [Assignable Scopes](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions#assignablescopes)

 The next thing we will do is create our pipeline and script.
 In my repository I like to create a sub folder under `[pipelines]` called `[task_groups]`.
-This way I can easily break up my pipeline steps up into different task groups defined as `yaml templates`.
+This way I can easily break my pipeline steps up into different task groups defined as `yaml templates`.
 Lets create the following `yaml` files in our repository.

 1. Under `[pipelines]` create the following YAML pipeline `[Rbac_Apply.yml]`:

-    This is going to be our main yaml pipeline: `[Rbac_Apply]`.
+    This is going to be our main yaml pipeline called: `[Rbac_Apply]`.
     **Note:** The pipeline will only trigger on changes made to the repository path `[roleDefinitions/*]` and our `steps` will call our yaml templates created under `[task_groups]`.

     ```YAML